smartcontractkit/chainlink/README.md

     ETH_MIN_CONFIRMATIONS    Default: 12
     ETH_GAS_BUMP_WEI         Default: 5000000000  (5 gwei)
     ETH_GAS_PRICE_DEFAULT    Default: 20000000000 (20 gwei)

-When running the ChainLink cli to talk to a node on another machine:
+When running the CLI to talk to a ChainLink node on another machine, you can change the following environment variables:

     CLIENT_NODE_URL          Default: http://localhost:6688
     USERNAME                 Default: chainlink
     PASSWORD                 Default: twochains

-### Ethereum Node Requirements

-In order to run the ChainLink node you must have access to an Ethereum node with an open websocket connection.
-Any Ethereum based network work will once you've [configured](https://github.com/smartcontractkit/chainlink/blob/#configure) the chain ID.
-Ethereum node versions currently tested and supported:

-- Parity 1.9+ (due to a [fix with pubsub](https://github.com/paritytech/parity/issues/6590).)
-- Geth 1.7+

 ## External Adapters

 External adapters are what make ChainLink easily extensible, providing simple integration of custom computations and specialized APIs.
-External adapters are services which the core of the ChainLink node communicates with via a simple API.
+A ChainLink node communicates with external adapters via a simple REST API.

 For more information on creating and using external adapters, please see our [external adapters page](https://github.com/smartcontractkit/chainlink/wiki/External-Adapters).